debjitpaul/Multi-Hop-Knowledge-Paths-Human-Needs/README.md

 Output path: Path to store the subgraph
 Purpose: dev or train or test
 ~~~
+Please note: You need to extract the concepts for each sentence using n-gram matching.
 ### To extract relevant knowledge paths:
 ~~~
 python src/graph_model/extract_path.py --graph_path --input_path --output_path --input_path